Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 - CommonComponentsModule has been deleted, please use NgxFluentDesignSurfaceModule instead

+- AlertsModule has been removed.
+If you want to use the DialogComponent, then please import the `SurfacesModule`

 ## Notes
 Massive shout out to [Smephey](https://github.com/Smephey) for helping with all this and making everything look great!